How to get rid of Recurring Thrush?

 Post Author: Victoria Tyler

-Recently, I saw a 32-year-old patient, Anne who came to me for advice on managing recurrent thrush.
+Recently, I saw a 32-year-old patient, Anne who came to me for advice on managing recurruring thrush.
 Over the past six months, she had self-treated with over-the-counter remedies eight times, yet the infections kept returning.
 Frustrated and concerned, she wanted to understand why the recurrent thrush continued to come back and how she could prevent future outbreaks.

 This situation is quite common among women dealing with recurrent vulvovaginal candidiasis (RVVC).
 While over-the-counter treatments may provide temporary relief, they often don’t address the underlying factors contributing to the recurrent infections.
+Without addressing the causes, the results are short-lived.

 Thrush is a common yet often misunderstood condition caused by an overgrowth of the Candida fungus, typically Candida albicans.
 While it can affect anyone, many women experience it frequently, If you’ve had multiple episodes of thrush in a year, you may be dealing with recurrent thrush.